Isaac-Fate/mathematical-analysis/_sources/Differentiation/Computing Derivatives.md

 ````
 ## The Chain Rule

-Taking compositions is a more fundamental and natural way of combining two functions apart from summations, products, etc. The next result, the **chain rule**\index{chain rule}, provides a method of computing the derivative of a composite function.
+Taking compositions is a more fundamental and natural way of combining two functions apart from summations, products, etc. The next result, the **chain rule**, provides a method of computing the derivative of a composite function.

 ````{prf:theorem}